A map of the ICTP Campus is available here.

 For visit-related pre-arrival information please see here.

 Click here for transport options from several airports to ICTP.

-For other practical details, incl. information on ICTP services and offices, please read the General Information Sheet (see at foot).
+For other practical details, incl. information on ICTP services and offices, please read the General Information Sheet, available at receptions and on ICTP boards.

 REGISTRATION OF VISITS:

-- Participants NOT staying in the ICTP Guest Houses are kindly requested to complete registration formalities on Monday, 29 April 2019 from 8:30 to 10:00 a.m. c/o the Secretariat (office no. 1, lower level 1, AGH.
+- Participants NOT staying in the ICTP Guest Houses are kindly requested to complete registration formalities c/o the Secretariat (office no. 1, lower level 1, AGH).

 - Visits of participants accommodated at the ICTP Guest Houses are registered upon arrival at the reception desks, directly (i.e. no need to register again with the secretariat).